 Peoria real estate is some of the most expensive in Arizona, although Peoria house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Peoria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Peoria isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Peoria are a mix of both white- and blue-collar jobs.
 Overall, Peoria is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Peoria who work in office and administrative support (13.51%), sales jobs (12.12%), and management occupations (10.80%).

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Peoria citizens is substantially higher than the typical US community, as 32.84% of adults in Peoria have at least a bachelor's degree.
+The overall education level of Peoria citizens is substantially higher than the typical US community, as 32.84% of adults in Peoria have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Peoria in 2018 was $34,343, which is wealthy relative to Arizona, and upper middle income relative to the rest of the US.
 This equates to an annual income of $137,372 for a family of four.
 However, Peoria contains both very wealthy and poor people as well.